Sebastian152/F1-MerchandisingCart/README.md

- # F1 Merchandise Shopping Cart (React)
+ # F1 🏁 Merchandise Shopping Cart (React)

-Welcome to the F1 Merchandise Shopping Cart project, built using React!
+Welcome to the **F1 Merchandise Shopping Cart** project, built using React!
 This application allows users to browse, select, and purchase merchandise from the official Formula One store.

+You can have a look at the project at: https://f1-cart-sebastian.netlify.app/

 ## Technologies Used